Weight Loss Surgery Support:

 If a group you find and like does not have the above, consider taking the initiative to get them added.

-In-person weight loss surgery support groups are not “one size fits all.”
+Weight loss surgery support groups are not “one size fits all.”
 You’ll need to apply your own preferences to find the one that’s right for you.

 In addition to the “must-haves” listed in the previous section, consider the following…